 Prison Pipeline is a radio program dedicated to educating the public about the Oregon criminal justice system.
 Our goal is to present a unique understanding of the criminal justice system, address the root causes of crime, and challenge the status quo.
 We seek to promote awareness and activism in order to foster a safe, healthy, and just society.

-Tune in every Monday evening at 6:30 to hear our hosts Karen James, Adam Carpinelli, Amy Johnson and Ruth Kovacs explore the Oregon justice system with a variety of guests.
+Tune in every Monday evening at 6:30 to hear our hosts Karen James, Adam Carpinelli, Amy Johnson, Ruth Kovacs and Emma Lugo explore the Oregon justice system with a variety of guests.
 Hosts rotate weekly.
 Prison Pipeline's engineers are Danielle Parks and Michael Ftaclas.

 Our guest was Adam Arms, attorney with the firm McKanna, Bishop, Joffee & Arms.
 Adam told us about his work with prisoners.
 We also discussed again the importance of contact with folks on the outside for prisoners.